 - Stay far, far away from hard stuff.
 Use or possession of heroin is a felony, in Massachusetts being in the presence of a person using or possessing heroin is also a felony. - If you use marijuana, there will be follow-up.
 Use of substances often affects the community and we want to ensure the best environment possible for all students. - Don't do anything that could get you arrested.
 Federal law states that you will lose your eligibility for financial aid if convicted of drug-related offences.
-It's not worth it. - Plenty of people at Hampshire are sub-free (no drugs or alcohol).
-If you don't engage in substance use, you're not the only one here.
-There is also a substance-free student group oncampus that you can join. - Make smart choices.
+It's not worth it. - Be proud if you don't use.
+Lots of people at Hampshire are sub-free (no drugs or alcohol).
+You're not the only one out there. - Make smart choices.
 And what you choose to do, do responsibly, with regard for yourself and our community.